-While the financial rewards of this program are immense, they also come with substantial documentation requirements to which students, coaches, and specialists should pay careful attention throughout the year.
-In order to maintain College Choice funding, students must send in an application (due several weeks before the start of their semester), and then follow up with documentation including: a schedule, proof of enrollment, transcripts (for continuing students), bursar bills, lease agreements, and more.
-Students who miss documentation or application deadlines may lose thousands of dollars of funding for that semester.
+While the financial rewards of this program are immense, they also come with substantial documentation requirements to which students, coaches, and college specialists should pay careful attention throughout the year.
+In order to maintain College Choice funding, students must send in an application due several weeks before the start of their semester, and then follow up with documentation including a schedule, proof of enrollment, transcripts (for continuing students), bursar bills, lease agreements, and more.
+In addition to meeting the documentation requirements, students must also maintain a 2.0 GPA and pass 65% of courses taken at their college of attendance (students who fall below this requirement must submit an academic plan developed in conjunction with their academic advisor to maintain funding) and maintain full-time enrollment in school (though part-time enrollment will be accepted on a short-term basis if "approved" by the student's college, for instance, as a disability accommodation).
+Students who miss documentation or application deadlines may lose thousands of dollars of funding that semester.